rpy2/rpy2/doc/source/rinterface.rst

    # can also be written
    n <- "["(m, , 2)

-:data:`rinterface.Missing` is a pointer to the singleton :class:`rinterface.MissingType`, allowing to explicitly pass missing parameters to a function call.
+:data:`rinterface.MissingArg` is a pointer to the singleton :class:`rinterface.MissingArgType`, allowing to explicitly pass missing parameters to a function call.

 For example, the extraction of the second column of a matrix with R shown above,